 During the annual church planning and budgeting process, review the number of times a substitute was used in the past three years as a guide in support of developing a compensation estimate for the up-coming year.
 A substitute budget will be included as a line item in the Staff Parish Relations Committee budget presented to the Finance Committee and Church Council.

-The Technology Committee oversees the various technologies used by the church to support church activities.
+The Technology Team oversees the various technologies used by the church to support church activities.

 These technologies include the main computer server (truly the hub or center point of our data processing network), workstations, printers, the Local Area Network that connects the workstations to the server, the Internet connections, and all the software programs used by the staff and support volunteers.

 The Board of Trustees is responsible for the building and its use, grounds, and personal property of the church.
 Calvary uses volunteers whenever possible to minimize costs, and contracts for services when that is most practical.
 The committee maintains various contracts and leases for insurance, telephone service, internet services, trash pick-up, snow removal, lawn care, security and fire alarm monitoring, HVAC service, storage rental, copier service, and utilities.
-The board is comprised of nine members with three rotating on and off each year.
-This is a very active group which enjoys dealing with the “bricks and mortar” side of Calvary’s mission.
+The board is comprised of nine members of which a Chair, Vice-Chair and Secretary are selected.
+This is a very active group which deals with the “bricks and mortar” side of Calvary’s mission.
 The committee meets the 2nd Tuesday of each month at 4 pm, and visitors are always welcome.